philipwalton/private-parts/README.md

 make
 ```

-Note, Private Parts uses [Browserify](http://browserify.org/) to build the browser version of the library as well as run the tests in the browser.
+Private Parts uses [Browserify](http://browserify.org/) to build the browser version of the library as well as run the tests in the browser.